MirageDevs/Rarity-Tool/README.md

 /api/add required a username which is a secret key used by the team to add a new collection.
 No one from the outside world can access this without having the right username key

+## Expected Workflow:

+Customer logs on to the platform and accesses the Google form link to apply for Rarity tool ( https://docs.google.com/forms/u/4/d/e/1FAIpQLScwk5-Cziyxng_aSKWcbpoH9tL2fcY2Y3s1osnBDnWpQPi2pw/viewform?usp=send_form)

+We manually check the metadata, verify the details with collection owners and Upload.

+1) Add collection function has a secret username/password combination for the admin team.
+2) External teams cannot access the data.
+3) We make the collection live on our platform for the end users.